A catalogue of 78rpm Recordings of Classical Pianists

 All piano solo repertoire which would be described as belonging to the tradition of Western Classical Music is included, as are all piano concertos and other orchestral works featuring a solo piano.

-Chamber music is only included where a). the pianist involved is known as a soloist, and b). the work involved includes a substantial and independent part for piano soloist, such as a violin sonata or piano quintet.
+Chamber music is only included where the work involved includes a substantial and independent part for piano soloist, such as a violin sonata or piano quintet.
 Works when the piano’s role is merely that of accompanist, such as violin showpieces, are excluded.

 Piano Duet and Two Piano repertoire is generally only included where the works involved are major parts of that repertoire.
 There are great many recordings of standard works arranged for the Two Piano medium which were specific to particular duos and which don’t hold much interest today.
 The task of cataloguing these may be taken up at some future date.